Cargill/splinter/splinterd/man/splinterd.1.md

 `-n`, `--network-endpoint` `NETWORK-ENDPOINT`
 : Specifies the endpoint for daemon-to-daemon communication between Splinter nodes, using the format `tcp://ip:port`.
 (Default: 127.0.0.1:8044.)

+  Specify multiple endpoints in a comma-separated list or with separate `-n` or `--network-endpoint` options.

   `--node-id NODE-ID`
 : (Required) Sets a new ID for the node.
 The node ID must be unique across the